Raymond Terrace Early Education Centre

 There's nothing that can help you understand your beliefs more than trying to explain them to an inquisitive child.

-between 6 weeks to 3 years with a maximum of 15 children and the other for children aged between 3 and 5 years with a maximum of 24 children.
+The Centre is licensed to care for 39 children per day.
+There are two rooms: one for children aged between 6 weeks to 3 years with a maximum of 15 children and the other for children aged between 3 and 5 years with a maximum of 24 children.

 We believe that a child’s early years are an important time for the development of social, physical, cognitive and emotional skills, this is the time where the foundations for a love of learning and a strong sense of self-worth are acquired.